nebulastream/nebulastream/docs/Coding_Guidelines.md

 # Naming Conventions and Position of Operators
-- Classes and struct start with uppercase: `MyClass`
+- Classes and structs start with uppercase: `MyClass`
 - Functions and variables start with lowercase: `myMethod`
 - Constants are all upper case: `const double PI=3.14159265358979323;`
 - instead of magic numbers, we use constexpr: `constexpr auto MAGIC_NUMBER = 42`